-Bernard J. Tyson is chief executive officer of Kaiser Permanente, one of America’s most innovative integrated health care providers and not-for-profit health plans.
-With annual operating revenue of more than $50 billion, Kaiser Permanente serves 9.1 million members in eight states and the District of Columbia.
-During Tyson’s nearly 30-year career at Kaiser Permanente, he has successfully managed all major aspects of the organization.
+Bernard J. Tyson is the chairman and CEO of Kaiser Foundation Health Plan, Inc. and Hospitals — known as Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.
+With annual operating revenue of nearly $73 billion, Kaiser Permanente serves 12 million members in eight states and the District of Columbia.

-A San Francisco Bay Area native, Tyson earned a Bachelor of Science in health service management and a Master of Business in health service administration from Golden Gate University in San Francisco.
-He earned a leadership certificate from Harvard University.
-He serves on the board of directors of the American Heart Association and as chairman of the board of the Executive Leadership Council.
+A San Francisco Bay Area native, Tyson earned a master’s of business degree in health service administration and a bachelor’s degree in health service management from Golden Gate University in San Francisco.
+He also earned a leadership certificate from Harvard University.